Alix955/Lab-work/Roco/Roco222/Journal.md

 In the above image the arm was also plugged into a breadbord (from another project)  so that 5V could be easily supplied to both of the servos.
 With this setup the arm was able to support its self and move around easily.

-!Image of stepper motor inside

-We released that the wires from the stepper motor caused the arm to tilt slightly, but due to time restrictions we were unable to alter our design.
+We realised that the wires from the stepper motor caused the arm to tilt slightly, but due to time restrictions we were unable to alter our design.
 In the future we would have cut a gap into the side of the base to allow the wires to come out easily.
 As well as this we would have also lowered the height of the base, as the stepper motor needed to be supported so that it could actually reach the base of the arm to spin it.

 Once the arm was assembled we began to design it onto rviz using urdf files.
 To do this we had to 'describe' each of the components of our arm, using measurements, and giving origin points for the joints to move on.
 This took some time to do as we did not realise that the 'origin' in the link section reffered to the origin point of the object itself, which was where the joints would be connected to.
 We originally assumed that this origin was where the part would be located on the rviz map in respect to the 0 0 0 origin point in the centre.